keechma/keechma/guides/08-application-walkthrough.md

 - When you call `edb/insert-collection` or `edb/insert-named-item` it will put the entity in the store, and replace items in the collection or in the named item with the `id` of that item
 - When you call `edb/get-collection` or `edb/get-named-item` it will return whatever is in the global store based on the `id`.

-All of this happens under the hood, and we can still use the nice API to interact with the entitydb, but it comes with a cost: When you call `edb/remove-collection` or `edb/remove-named-item` it doesn't really remove anything from the store, it just removes those collections or named items.
+All of this happens under the hood, and we can still use the nice API to interact with the EntityDB, but it comes with a cost: When you call `edb/remove-collection` or `edb/remove-named-item` it doesn't really remove anything from the store, it just removes those collections or named items.
 It works in this way because each item in the store can exist in multiple collections or named items.

 That's why the EntityDB implements the `vacuum` function.
 This function will go through all stores, and remove items that are not referenced in any collections or named items.